souravdatta/cin/README.md

 **What Cinister is for**

-Cinister is mainly for writing a quick web apps with small number of interfaces.
-It is also great to test and expose small sets of REST APIs which not only browsers but applications like `curl` can be used to access.
+Cinister is mainly for writing quick web apps with small number of interfaces.
+It is also great for testing and exposing small sets of REST APIs which not only browsers but applications like `curl` can be used to access.

 **What Cinister is not for**

-Serious web applications, use express, rails or even sinatra.
+Serious web applications, use Express, Rails or even Sinatra.
 Cinister is stateless - so no cookies, sessions and authentication support.